 Snow crunched under my boots, snowflakes flittering down from the sky and the leaves above rustled with the cold wind.
 My breath came out misty.
 The temperature was definitely plummeting lower the longer we were out here.
 The thing was, was it the Canadian cold or Echo’s cold making everyone shiver and come closer to hypothermia?

 Shaking my head, I blew on my hands, focusing so the heat in my core would expand to my extremities.
 Tango’s orders were to play stealthily, push the Gifted into thinking of this as a military exercise rather than hunting down soldiers and trying to beat them into pulp.
-However, the want to rush forward and cause as much damage to their ranks as possible was a constant nagging voice in the back of my head but I didn’t want to make Tango angry again for disobeying.
+However, the want to rush forward and cause as much damage to their ranks as possible was a constant nagging voice in the back of my head, but I didn’t want to make Tango angry again for disobeying.
 Rather, I would let the other Gifted lose patience and do what I wanted.
 Their rash and clambering decision would lead them right into our clutches.
 With that, I decided then to climb a tree, wait at its lowest branch and jump down on the unexpecting Gifted.

 Minutes had passed when I heard the faint chattering between two girls.
 Glancing down, I saw the green-haired girl and her friend, ginger curls looking way too familiar at this point.
-The question then was did I jumped down now or wait?
+The question then was did I jump down now or wait?
 Thankfully it was answered quickly as I allowed myself to slip off the branch, landing behind them.
 Both jumped, the green-haired girl accidentally shocking her friend in her fright.
 When they snapped to turn to me, I felt rage burn hot in my chest.
 Kylie stared right at me, her face sheet-white as she recognized me.

 “Hunter, how?”
 Her voice was quiet but the surprise then anger was clear.
 I could taste metal on her, around her ankles and wrists.
 The green-haired girl side-glanced Kylie with a questioning glare before jumping into action.

-A blot of electricity arced towards me, uncontrolled and not as strong as it looked.
+A bolt of electricity arced towards me, uncontrolled and not as strong as it looked.
 Flipping my hand, a wall of my own electricity absorbed the attack, sending it back towards both of them.
 The girls jumped to either side, Kylie further away than her friend.

 “I’m guessing you did not expect me to come here?”
 I asked, willing her to be dragged closer by her ankles.
 She kicked at the snow, clawed at it to no avail.
-The other girl tried to send another charge but I set her off balance with a stream of flames from my left hand.
+The other girl tried to send another charge, but I set her off balance with a stream of flames from my left hand.
 She shrieked, rushing behind a tree.
 This felt too easy.
 Kylie was at my feet in seconds, eyes glaring up at me as I slowly lifted her up.

 “I thought you died in the attack on your base,” She muttered out.
 I felt my knife slowly lifting out its sheath while she spoke.
 For her benefit, I let it happen until she had it pointing at my right eye.
 Laughing, I fisted my hand, making it crumple into a ball before tightening the band around her right ankle.
 She screamed, throwing her head back.
 It was not as fun as I thought it would be but hey, I was playing the villain.